Wolverine971/9takes/src/blog/people/creators/Casey-Neistat.md

 {
         date: "2001",
         title: "Beginning of a Filmmaking Journey",
         description: "Casey and his brother Van Neistat started their careers in filmmaking.
-They began with creating a series of short films that drew attention to their unique storytelling style."
+They began by creating a short film series that drew attention to their unique storytelling style."
     },
     {
         date: "2003",